When renting out a property, you have to understand the Fair Housing laws contained within the Fair Housing Act and all other landlord-tenant laws.

 - Private clubs and religious organizations are allowed to give preference to members.

-- Housing communities for the elderly.
+- Housing communities or a fair housing choice for the elderly.

 - Any single-family housing that is rented or sold without the use of brokerage services.